soladity/integrations/README.md

 # THIS REPOSITORY IS NOW DEPRECATED

-  > The integrations the used to live here have moved to individual repos.
+  > The integrations that used to live here have moved to individual repos.

 - [amplitude](https://github.com/segmentio/integration-amplitude)
 - [attribution](https://github.com/segmentio/integration-attribution)